-At the balance sheet date, there was no significant concentration of credit risk.
-The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the balance sheet.
+At the reporting, there was no significant concentration of credit risk.
+The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the statement of financial position.

-There are no financial assets that are past due or impaired as at the balance sheet date.
+There are no financial assets that are past due or impaired as at the reporting date.